jonaias/DynamicFontSizeWidgets/README.md

  # History

- DynamicFontSizeLabel initial version was developed inside Exacta Balanças which gently opened code as retribution to great work done by many Open Source projects.
+ DynamicFontSizeLabel initial version was developed inside Exacta Balanças ( @exactabal ) which gently opened code as retribution to great work done by many Open Source projects.